michael2012z/BitBible/markdown/KJV/files/Gen.md

 17. Arise, walk through the land in the length of it and in the breadth of it; for I will give it unto thee.

-18. Then Abram removed his tent, and came and dwelt in the plain of Mamre, which is in Hebron, and built there an altar unto the Lord.plain: Heb. plains
+18. Then Abram removed his tent, and came and dwelt in the plain of Mamre, which is in Hebron, and built there an altar unto the Lord.

 ## Genesis 14